Elderflower in Pregnancy Uses, Side Effects, Type and Everything You Need to Know

 Elderflower comes from the elder tree, scientifically known as Sambucus nigra.
 The white flower buds are used to make syrups, cordials, teas, and other products that have a light, sweet, floral flavor.
 Elderflower is popular in beverages in places like England, where it’s made into soft drinks, teas, wines, and cordials.

-The raw elderflower buds, leaves, and bark contain toxic cyanide.
-However, commercial elderflower products made from cooked flower buds are safe.
-Elderflower has medicinal properties and has traditionally been used to boost immunity and treat colds, flu, and sinus congestion.
+The raw elderflower buds, leaves, and bark contain cyanide and are toxic.
+However, commercial elderflower products made from the cooked flower buds are safe.
+Elderflower has some medicinal properties and has traditionally been used to boost immunity and treat colds, flu, and sinus congestion.

 Types of Elderflower